Whole-Genome Analysis for Autism Risk Variants — Request for Applications

 Whole-genome sequencing (WGS) of the SSC is expected to increase the detection of rare variants of clinical importance.
 In addition to identifying variants in non-coding regions of the genome, WGS analyses are anticipated to identify novel copy number variants (CNVs) and single nucleotide variants (SNVs) in protein-coding regions that have not previously been detected with WES.
 Preliminary WGS analyses of a separate group of 40 families (160 genomes) from the SSC compared WGS results with WES data from the same 40 families and support the value of WGS in identifying additional variants of potential clinical significance for autism.

-SFARI will work with successful applicants to make the WGS data (estimated to be about 400 TB) available to their academic or cloud-based computing resources.
-SFARI understands that validation of prioritized hits is a key part of this project and will coordinate some of this confirmation of de novo calls with awardees and the NYGC.
+SFARI worked with successful applicants to make the WGS data (estimated to be about 400 TB) available to their academic or cloud-based computing resources.
+SFARI understood that validation of prioritized hits was a key part of this project and coordinated some of this confirmation of de novo calls with awardees and the NYGC.

 • Analyses of de novo and inherited mutations in exomes to identify coding variants not originally identified by WES.